Joe-Collins-1986/travel-app/README.md

    - boto3:
       - Used to integrate python3 site with AWS.
    - coverage:
-      - Used to aide in python unit testing by generating an html to identify issues.
+      - Used to aid in python unit testing by generating an html to identify issues.
    - pillow:
       - Used to manipulate stored images.
    - django-crispy-forms: